artificialsolutions/tie-api-example-ms-bot-framework/README.md

 ## Prerequisites
 ### Https
 The Microsoft Bot Framework requires that the connector is available via https.
-On this page we will be using Heroku to host this connector, for which a (free) Heroku account is needed.
+On this page we will be using Azure to host this connector, for which a (free) Azure account is needed.
 You can however also manually install the connector on a location of your choice, see [Running the connector locally](#running-the-connector-locally).

 ### Teneo Engine
 Your bot needs to be published and you need to know the engine url.